Battle of Young's House: Battle

-Possibly in retaliation for a raid in January 1780 by the Americans against a British outpost at Kingsbridge, the British decided to make a raid on the outpost at Young's House.
+Possibly in retaliation for a raid in January 1780 by the Americans against a British outpost at Kingsbridge, the British decided to make a raid on the outpost at Youngs House.
 On the night of February 2, 1780, Lieutenant Colonel Chapple Norton and a mixed force left the heights near Fort Knyphausen (as the British called Fort Washington).
 The force consisted of four flank companies from the 1st and 2nd Brigade of Guards, 100 Hessians from two regiments stationed at Kingsbridge, a company of 40 mounted Loyalist led by James DeLancey, and parties of mounted and unmounted Hessian jägers, numbering in total between five and six hundred men.
 They brought with them two small field pieces, and set out in sleighs owing to deep snow.
 However, both the sleighs and the field pieces were left behind when it was found that the men moved more quickly on foot.
 Because of the difficult conditions (including snow as much as 2 ft deep) the expedition did not reach the American lines until 9 am on February 3, 1780.

-The outpost at Young's house was the central point for a garrison that guarded a portion of the American line extending about 2 mi westward toward the Hudson River and a slightly longer distance to the east.
+The outpost at Youngs house was the central point for a garrison that guarded a portion of the American line extending about 2 mi westward toward the Hudson River and a slightly longer distance to the east.
 The 250-man garrison consisted of five companies drawn from the Massachusetts 1st, 3rd, 9th, 14th, and 15th Regiments, and were under the overall command of Lieutenant Colonel Joseph Thompson.
 Captains Stoddard and Roberts of the 15th and 1st were stationed to the west, Captain-Lieutenant Farley of the 9th and Captain Cooper of the 14th were stationed to the east, and Captain Watson of the 3rd was with Thompson at the house.
 Shortly before the British arrived, a local man warned Thompson that a large number of British were on the way.
 Thompson apparently discounted the reported size of the force, since he only sent out messengers to recall the four companies out on guard duty.